Localization of valuations and Alesker's irreducibility theorem: A new proof of Alesker's Irreducibility theorem

-\begin{remark} \begin{enumerate} \item In general, $E_K$ is not necessarily irreducible even if $E$ is topologically irreducible.
+\begin{remark} \begin{enumerate} \item In general, $E_K$ is not necessarily algebraically irreducible even if $E$ is topologically irreducible.
 However, if $G$ is a real reductive Lie group with associated maximal compact subgroup $K$, and $E$ is a $K$-admissible representation on a Banach space, these two notions are in fact equivalent, compare \cite{Warner1972}*{Thm.
 4.5.5.4}. \item This applies in particular to the representation of $G=\GL(n,\RR)$ on $\Val_r^\pm(\RR^n)$.
-In this case $K=\mathrm{O}(n)$, and the fact that $\Val^{\pm}_r(\RR^n)$ is admissible can be deduced from the existence and properties of the Goodey--Weil distributions, compare \cite{Alesker2001}*{Prop.~2.10}. \item If $G$ is a real reductive Lie group with associated maximal compact subgroup $K$, then an irreducible $(\mathfrak{g},K)$-module is always $K$-admissible, compare \cite{Wallach1988}*{Cor.~3.4.8}.
-In contrast, an irreducible Banach representation of a real reductive group is not necessarily $K$-admissible, see \cite{Soergel1988}. \item The proof of \autoref{thm:AleskerIrredThm} given in \cite{Alesker2001} uses the Beilinson--Bernstein localization theorem to establish the irreducibility of the $(\gl(n),\mathrm{O}(n))$-module $\Val_r^{\pm}(\RR^n)^{\mathrm{O}(n)-\mathrm{fin}}$, which directly implies that $\Val^\pm_r(\RR^n)$ is topologically irreducible (due to \autoref{lemma:EquivIrredu}).
+In this case $K=\mathrm{O}(n)$, and the fact that $\Val^{\pm}_r(\RR^n)$ is admissible can be deduced from the existence and properties of the Goodey--Weil distributions, compare \cite{Alesker2001}*{Prop.~2.10}. \item If $G$ is a real reductive Lie group with associated maximal compact subgroup $K$, then an algebraically irreducible $(\mathfrak{g},K)$-module is always $K$-admissible, compare \cite{Wallach1988}*{Cor.~3.4.8}.
+In contrast, a topologically irreducible Banach representation of a real reductive group is not necessarily $K$-admissible, see \cite{Soergel1988}. \item The proof of \autoref{thm:AleskerIrredThm} given in \cite{Alesker2001} uses the Beilinson--Bernstein localization theorem to establish the algebraic irreducibility of the $(\gl(n),\mathrm{O}(n))$-module $\Val_r^{\pm}(\RR^n)^{\mathrm{O}(n)-\mathrm{fin}}$, which directly implies that $\Val^\pm_r(\RR^n)$ is topologically irreducible (due to \autoref{lemma:EquivIrredu}).
 However, the same reasoning shows that the corresponding space of smooth valuations is topologically irreducible (with respect to the Garding topology). \item More generally, if $E$ is a continuous representation of $G$ on a complete locally convex vector space, then $E$ is topologically irreducible if and only if $E^\infty$ is topologically irreducible with respect to the Garding topology, compare the discussion in \cite{Warner1972}*{Section~4.4.1}.
-In particular, the irreducibility of $\Val_r^\pm(\RR^n)$ is equivalent to the irreducibility of the corresponding space of smooth valuations. \end{enumerate} \end{remark}
+In particular, the topological irreducibility of $\Val_r^\pm(\RR^n)$ is equivalent to the topological irreducibility of the corresponding space of smooth valuations (with respect to the Garding topology). \end{enumerate} \end{remark}